nikhilnvj/takehome_nikhil_joshi/README.md

 If you have any questions, please ask!

-To complete your homework, please fork this repo and commit your work to your fork.
-When you are ready for us to look at it, give us access to your fork so we can review and run it.
+To submit your solution, please let your recruiter know, and give karthik20522 access to your **private repo** so that we can review and run it.